 Clasping warea is an annual herb with pale green, heart-shaped leaves and clusters of pink/purple flowers that is listed as endangered by the USFWS.
 This species is a member of the mustard (Brassicaceae) family and occurs on sunny openings with exposed sand in longleaf pine/turkey oak/wiregrass sandhills.
 Potential suitable habitat for this species was not observed within the project study area.
 According to FNAI data, clasping warea has the potential to occur within the project study area; however, it has not been documented within one (1) mile of the project study area.
-Additionally, this species was not observed during the field reviews of the project study area, it has been determined that the project will have "no effect" on the clasping warea.
+Additionally, this species was not observed during the field reviews of the project study area.
+Based on this information and the lack of preferred habitat within the project study area, it has been determined that the project will have "no effect" on the clasping warea.